-Definition 16.12 (Transaction).
+Definition 23.11 (Transaction).
 A transaction is a data structure that describes the transfer of bitcoins from spenders to recipients.
-The transaction consists of a number of inputs and new outputs.
-The inputs result in the referenced outputs spent (removed from the UTXO), and the new outputs being added to the UTXO.
+It consists of inputs and outputs.
+Outputs are tuples consisting of an amount of bitcoins and a spending condition.
+Inputs are references to outputs of previous transactions.